 Natural coconut oil is very adaptive to temperatures.
 It has a melting point of 24° C / 76° F when it becomes liquid.

 When the temperatures go down, the oil becomes solid.

 Removing the Lauric acid is not easy and it usually requires chemical processing.

 It’s important to know that Lauric acid makes coconut oil the most heat-stable oil in the world.
 The other fatty acids are not resistant to high temperatures.

 The product Liquid Coconut Oil is very sensitive to oxidation and not healthy to cook with.

 This oil is known in the beauty industry as fractionated coconut oil.
 It can serve as a carrier oil to mix other ingredients with.

 Coconut oil cooking spray

-Coconut oil in a spray bottle mixed with a whole list of ingredients to help the oil get out of the container.
+This is coconut oil in a spray bottle mixed with a long list of ingredients to help the oil get out of the container.